 Course Description: AP Chemistry is a college-level program that follows the Advanced Placement syllabus published by the College Entrance Examination Board.
 The course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
 Topics include states and structure of matter, reactions, and descriptive chemistry.
-A series of laboratory and research projects will supplement instruction.
+A series of laboratory and research projects will supplement instruction (Not offered in the 25-26 School Year).